ryanorsinger/learn-to-code-python-workshop/agenda.md

             - Polya

 ## Agenda for the day
+0. WiFi Connection Details
+    username is Codeup_Guest
+    password is codeupguest

 0. Before we begin:
     - Get yourself a handout and begin reading
-    - Connect your WiFi to Codeup_Guest, the password is codeupguest
     - Create an account on Kaggle.com

 1. Intro to Data Science